csci141/Labs/202440/Lab4/lab4.md

 ## 1. `triangle.py`

-Your first task is to write a program prints a sideways isosceles triangle made of asterisks ("`*`") with a maximum width specified by the user via a command line argument.
+Your first task is to write a program which prints a sideways isosceles triangle made of asterisks ("`*`") with a maximum width specified by the user via a command line argument.
 For example, a width of 3 would print:

 ``` {samepage="true"}
 *